-The Museum's next Sunday with a Scientist program for children and families explored snakes of the past and present.
+The museum's February program for children and families explored snakes of the past and present.

 The event was led by Jason Head, State Museum Curator of Vertebrate Paleontology and assistant professor in the University of Nebraska-Lincoln Dept. of Earth & Atmospheric Sciences, and Dennis Ferraro, Herpetology professor in the UNL School of Natural Resources and Extension Educator with UNL’s Southeast Research Extension Center.